aar10n/clc/README.md

 - `0x1234` - hexadecimal (type: `u64`)

-As an expression is being evaluated, values are implicitly cast and unit conversion is be performed when necessary.
+As an expression is being evaluated, values are implicitly cast and unit conversion is performed when necessary.
 For binary operators, the right-hand side is always cast to the type of the left-hand side before the operation is performed.
 For some functions, the parameter is cast to the expected type before the function is called.

 ### Types and Units